-An Era of Transitions (1930-1990)

-Given that the Planning Area was built out by the 1930s, and mid-century zoning codes encouraged high density residential development, few, if any single family homes were constructed in Golden Hill after the Great Depression.
+An Era of Transitions (1930-1990): Given that the Planning Area was built out by the 1930s, and mid-century zoning codes encouraged high density residential development, few, if any single family homes were constructed in Golden Hill after the Great Depression.
 Multi-family housing in the form of apartment buildings were constructed in this period.
 In addition, large single family homes were converted into multiple units and rented to residents rather than owner occupied.
 During the pre and post war era, the majority of commercial properties included gasoline stations, automotive repair shops and small manufacturer establishments.
 These buildings generally feature flat roofs and vehicular bays, are between one and two stories, and are sited among other commercial developments along former streetcar lines.
-Most often, restrained.
+Most often, they embody a variety of architectural styles, but are ornamentally restrained.
 A number of institutional buildings including union halls and auditoriums were constructed during the pre and post war period.
-Generally constructed between 1945 and 1960, these large buildings were typically one or two stories in heights and featured little ornamentation; though some reflected Streamline

-Moderne architecture such as the American Federation of Labor building at 23rd and Broadway.
+Generally constructed between 1945 and 1960, these large buildings were typically one or two stories in heights and featured little ornamentation; though some reflected Streamline Moderne architecture such as the American Federation of Labor building at 23rd and Broadway.
 Often constructed of poured concrete or concrete block, these buildings typically had restrained ornamentation if any, and some were utilitarian in nature.
 The majority of these buildings appear to be located south of A Street.

 A residential property may be significant under this theme for its association with important trends and patterns of development in Golden Hill during the period 1930-1990, including the development of the Federal Housing Administration, which advocated affordable housing design and financed construction; the hosting of the California Pacific International Exposition; the economic recovery and building boom due to the local defense industries in the WWII and post-War periods, especially aircraft manufacturing; the shift from streetcars to the automobile; infill development in established neighborhoods; or the proliferation of inexpensive stucco-box apartment buildings.
 A commercial property may be significant under this theme for its association with important trends and patterns of development in Golden Hill during the period 1930-1990, including the hosting of the California Pacific International Exposition; the economic recovery and building boom in the WWII and post-War periods due to the local defense industries, especially aircraft manufacturing; or the development of commercial automobile corridors.
-An institutional property may be significant under this theme for its association with important trends and patterns of development in Golden Hill during the period 1930-1990, including the establishment of early social halls and auditoriums.
-Any property type may also be significant as a good or rare example of a popular architectural style from the period, such as Art Deco, Streamline Moderne, Late Moderne, Minimal Traditional, or Modern.
+An institutional property may be significant under this theme for its association with important property may be significant under this theme for its association with important trends and patterns of development in sasociation with important trends and patterns of a popular of commercial automobile corridors.
+An institutional property may be significant as a good or rare example of a popular architectural style from the period, such as Art Deco, Streamline Moderne, Late Moderne, Minimal Traditional, or Modern.